 The business consequences of natural calamities

 A natural calamity such as a bushfire or the spread of a virus (e.g., the coronavirus) not only affects people in general but also has adverse effects on businesses, company owners, their families, and their employees.

 According to Moody’s Analytics, the economic consequences of the most recent spate of bushfires in Australia is projected to exceed the $4.4 billion record set by the Black Saturday fires of 2009.
-Besides, the devastating effects of this type of calamity are long term and wide-ranging, requiring concerted efforts among the people, government, and business owners.
+Besides, the devastating effects of this type of calamity are long-term and wide-ranging, requiring concerted efforts among the people, government, and business owners.

-As for the coronavirus issue, companies such as Australian seafood exporters that ship seafood like lobster to China every day are already feeling the ill effects of safety fears and the closure of food markets.
+As for the coronavirus issue, companies such as Australian seafood exporters that ship seafood like lobster to China every day is already feeling the ill effects of safety fears and the closure of food markets.
 Other China-reliant establishments likely to experience the financial impact of the Chinese travel ban include the Australian universities that derive substantial portions of their income from Chinese students.